airswap/airswap-about/contracts/onchain-peers.md

 Peers are onchain trading rules.
 In this context, a **peer** is a smart contract that trades based on rules acting as a taker.
 A **consumer** is a party that gets quotes from and sends orders to the peer acting as maker.
-[View on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/peer).
+[View the code on GitHub](https://github.com/airswap/airswap-protocols/tree/master/protocols/peer).

 # Features